 Appeals and Complaints Policy

-Authors have the right to appeal a decision on their submissions to the journals published by JCSR if they believe the decision was unfair.
-To appeal a decision, please submit a letter detailing the nature of the appeal and indicating why the decision is viewed as unfair.
+Authors have the right to appeal a decision regarding their submission to JCSR if they believe the decision was unfair.
+To appeal a decision, submit a letter detailing the nature of the appeal and indicating why the decision is viewed as unfair.

 For complaints relating to the policies and procedures of JCSR or the conduct of editorial staff, please email the details of the complaint to the Editor-in-Chief or to the publisher, OpenED Network.
 All complaints directed through the correct channels will be acknowledged and the resolution will be conveyed to the complainant.
 Complaints will be resolved as quickly as possible.